Newburgh Seal Beach: Discovering Scotland’s Wildlife

 More information on recommendations on how to behave around wild animals can be found in the Scottish Marine Wildlife Watching Code.

-Seal harassment on a Marine Scotland designated Seal haul-out like the one on Forvie NNR is a wildlife crime and carries a fine of up to £ 5,000 or six months in prison.
+Seal harassment on a Marine Scotland-designated Seal haul-out like the one on Forvie NNR is a wildlife crime punishable by a fine of up to £ 5,000 or six months in prison.

 Seal watching the seagulls on the shore